Pre-application protocol for major developments

 The minimum standard membership for the DTA meetings is intended to include representatives from:

-Other key consultees from the Council and County Council will be invited by the case officer, as appropriate given the key issues to be addressed by the application.
+Other key consultees from us, as well as Staffordshire County Council will be invited by the case officer, as appropriate given the key issues to be addressed by the application.

 Feedback from project team meetings